 Duke Energy plans to leave its coal ash at these six sites, where it will keep polluting our groundwater, lakes, and rivers, despite the fact that Duke is required to remove coal ash at eight other sites in North Carolina and all of its sites in South Carolina.
 It is critical to show up at these hearings and submit comments to tell Governor Cooper and DEQ that all families and communities in North Carolina deserve the same protection from coal ash pollution.

-Take action today by submitting a comment to DEQ and attend a public meeting to make your voice heard.
+Take action today by submitting a comment to DEQ.

 Demand Coal Ash Cleanup